Richard42Graham/WLED-Lion/instructions/instructions.md

 Find and join the WLED WiFi.

-(**NOTE:** the WIFI near Labitat is currently very packed, and you might not see your WLED WIFI access point, if that the case, try moving to another room.
+(**NOTE:** The WIFI near Labitat is currently very packed, and you might not see your WLED WIFI access point, if that is the case, try moving to another room.
 Or even outside, with your laptop as a power source for the WLED)

-As there is many of you all trying this at once, its recommended that you wait a bit before you power up your WLED, or try do it quickly.
+As there are many of you are trying this at once, it's recommended that you wait a bit before you power up your WLED, or try to do it quickly.

 ```
-Wifi Name  : WLED
+Wifi name: WLED
-Password   :"wled1234"
+Password: "wled1234"
 ```

 Once your connected your phone should redirect you to a “login page” if not go to `http://4.3.2.1`